Department of Religious studies

-In addition to the departmental library, students also have access to the libraries of subject-related departments in both the Theological and Philosophical faculties.
+In addition to the seminar library, students also have access to the libraries of the related seminars of the Faculties of Theology and Philosophy.

 Religious Studies